Antonín Kalina: Biography

 A "Communist resistance" was already operation in the camp.
 To protect the most vulnerable prisoners from the harsh conditions of the camp, it housed them in buildings which it claimed was a quarantine area for prisoners with communicable diseases such as typhus.
 The Germans did not like to enter this area for fear of disease.
-Kalina used his position in the camp's resistance to become an elder of Block 66, which people started to call the Kinderblock ("children's block").
+Kalina used his position in the camp's resistance to become a respected elder of Block 66, which people started to call the Kinderblock ("children's block").
 Kalina, his deputy Gustav Schiller and other co-workers started to relocate the boys to the Block.
 They tried to make their stay in the camp less uncomfortable.
 They managed to spare the younger children the hard work and physical abuse routine in the camp.
 Kalina also managed to get them better blankets and, sometimes, additional food.
 He also organised lessons for them.
 When the front approached the camp, all Jews were ordered to convene but Kalina falsified the documents of the Jewish boys and hid their Yellow badges.
 When SS men came for the prisoners, Kalina persuaded them that there were no Jews in the Block.

 Kalina returned to Czechoslovakia after the war.
 He lived and worked in Prague.
 He was not recognised during his lifetime as he never talked about his actions during the war and boys he had saved did not like to talk about their experiences.
 Kalina died in Prague on 26 November 1990.